 This guide will help you select the suitable soil for your plant and decide between making it yourself or buying it online.
 I have included some links to online shops to make it easy for you.

-For a detail explanation on Pitcher plant care, make sure to read this Pitcher Plant Care GuideOpens in a new tab.
-I wrote for you.
+For a detail explanation on Pitcher plant care, make sure to read this Pitcher Plant Care Guide I wrote for you.

 Suitable Potting Media for Nepenthes